-NES seeks to learn both from any mistakes and from examples of best practice through continuous evaluation and review of tendering activity.
-The NES procurement management team meets weekly to share lessons learned and to make recommendations for any potential changes to policy and/or processes.
+NES seeks to learn from internal and external feedback, and from examples of best practice through continuous evaluation and review of tendering activity.
+Internal reviews are conducted regularly throughout the year with each NES directorate.

+The eight National boards meet each month to exploit shared learning and the NES procurement management team meets weekly to share lessons learned and to make recommendations for any potential changes to policy and/or processes.
 Discussions include reference to ongoing contract negotiations, new statutory requirements, e.g. GDPR, new Framework Contracts, etc.